top of page

 We provide interest-free financing for up to 24 months.
 If necessary, additional credit is available beyond the 24-month period.

-• I’m under 50.
-Am I a candidate for Lens Replacement surgery?
+• What determines if someone under 50 is a good candidate for Lens Replacement surgery?

 Most of lens replacement surgeries are performed on individuals over the age of 40.
 If you are unsure which treatment is best suited to your needs, we recommend scheduling an obligation-free consultation to conduct a comprehensive examination of your eye health to establish suitability and the recommended treatments.